 Scott Neslund joined Centro as Executive Vice President of Media Services, a role which oversees Centro's client services units.
 Scott has over 20 years of experience leading media and digital agencies in the U.S. with significant global experience in Europe, Asia and Canada.
 He started his career with a 17-year stint at Leo Burnett where he oversaw media for clients United Airlines, Kellogg's and Coca Cola's agency of record in Italy, and led Leo Burnett's media services in Japan.
 Scott went on to launch Starcom MediaVest's agency business in Canada.
 From 2005 to 2009 Scott led Mindshare, first as Managing Director of the Chicago office and then as CEO of North America.
 He then served as CEO of Red Bricks Media and, later, as President of Moxie Interactive, a subsidiary of the Publicis Group.
 Scott is a graduate of the Kellogg School of Management with an M.B.A. in Marketing and International Business.

-As Centro's Senior Vice President of Publisher Development, Katie leads the company's strategic relationships with their more than 10,000 publisher partners across three business units: channel sales, publisher relations and Centro Brand Exchange.
-She launched Centro's channel sales team, creating partnerships with over 90 Affiliates and collectively training thousands of partner salespeople with her team.
-She began her career at Centro on the media buying team, handling the planning and execution of campaigns for automotive and movie studio accounts like General Motors and Lionsgate.
-Like many working in digital advertising today, she started in print, as a sales account executive for the Cincinnati Enquirer.
-She is originally from Milwaukee, WI, and lives in the Logan Square neighborhood of Chicago.
+Katie is Senior Vice President of Software Client Solutions, leading a team that helps brands, agencies and publishers maximize the value of Centro’s technology for their businesses.
+Katie is responsible for elevating customers’ technology expertise and capabilities through training and best practices.
+Katie was previously Centro's Senior Vice President of Publisher Development where she led strategic relationships with more than 10,000 publisher partners.
+She launched Centro's audience extension business unit as well as the Centro Brand Exchange.
+She began her decade-long career at Centro as a media buyer, handling the planning and execution of campaigns for marquee accounts including General Motors and Lionsgate.
+She started in print, as a sales account executive for the Cincinnati Enquirer.
+Katie is originally from Milwaukee, WI, and lives in Chicago.
 Katie holds a B.A. in English from Indiana University.

 Senior Vice President, Corporate Development